International life insurance for expatriates and global citizens

 If you already have life insurance before moving: Check your policy to see what, if any, travel restrictions there are.
 If coverage isn't an issue in the country you are moving to, that's great.
 But you still have to make sure to arrange for timely premium payment in US currency — you don't want your coverage canceled because an international money transfer is lost, or fluctuating exchange rates don't cover the full dollar amount of the payment.

 If you don’t already have life insurance, try to get coverage before moving abroad: You will have fewer coverage options because many insurers won't take on the risk of insuring someone who plans to live overseas.
-The companies that write such policies take that higher perceived risk into account by charging somewhat higher rates – but if you are relatively young and healthy, you will likely be able to find affordable options if you are willing to shop around.
+The companies that write such policies take that higher perceived risk into account by charging somewhat higher rates — but if you are relatively young and healthy, you will likely be able to find affordable options if you are willing to shop around.
 Also, the application process will likely be easier if it is completed before moving, because many companies will insist that the life insurance medical exam and policy signing take place in the United States.
+Some international life insurance policies may also offer worldwide coverage without requiring a medical examination.
+While this make the application process more convenient for expats, coverage amounts tend to be limited, and the pricing is typically higher than a “medically underwritten” policy which requires a health exam.

 Getting coverage after moving abroad: People in this situation have the fewest choices.
 However, many specialty insurers in the US and other countries still offer global life insurance options.
 The application process may be somewhat more complex (for example, medical history and other records may require certified translation), but if you are in reasonably good health and willing to shop around, you are likely to find coverage.